 - Click the ‘Register Your Interest’ button below.

 - The charity will provide you with and pay for a DBS check.
+If you wish to go onto a prison circle, further vetting will be required.
+The SLF will organise this.

 - A full two day training session is given to all new volunteers.
+This will be on a Saturday and Sunday at HMP Whatton.
+Lunch is provided.

 - Applications are accepted all year round, and the charity aims to hold training days once every quarter.